jmettraux/aachen/src/cac__skills.md

 Bows / Crossbows / Slings / Javelins / Throw
 : Shoot with a given type of ranged weapon (or throw a rock).

-Axes / Maces / Staffs / Spears / Swords / Knives
+Axes / Maces / Staves / Spears / Swords / Knives
 : Fight with a given type of melee weapon.

 Punch / Grapple